Hackndo/en.hackndo.github.io/_posts/2019-11-29-remote-lass-dump-passwords.md

 The first issue is that during my tests, I am mainly using Linux, whether for web tests or internal tests, and Mimikatz is a tool exclusively developed for Windows.
 It would be ideal to be able to carry out the attack chain described above from a Linux computer.

 Fortunately, the [Pypykatz](https://github.com/skelsec/pypykatz) project by [Skelsec](https://twitter.com/skelsec) can help us solve this issue.
 Skelsec has developed a partial implementation of Mimikatz in pure python, which means cross-platform.
-Like Mimikatz, this tool lets us extract the secrets of an lsass dump.
+Like Mimikatz, this tool lets us extract the secrets of lsass dumps.

 [![Pypykatz Example](/assets/uploads/2019/11/pypykatz_example.png)](/assets/uploads/2019/11/pypykatz_example.png)